 The injection-molded incubator cabinet is made of high grade ABS with Biomaster™ antimicrobial plastics – durable and easy to clean.
 You get a clear view into the chamber thanks to the clear incubator top.
 A long-lasting computer-grade fan does all the air-circulation, and a vent slider helps control it.
 Two water reservoirs at the incubator’s base help play the role of humidifiers, with easy water top-up with level indicator.
 The dividers in the egg tray can be moved to accommodate different egg sizes.

 The Brinsea Ovation 56 EX Egg Incubator

 This product is an automatic egg-turning incubator just as its name suggests.
 It has been newly designed with simplicity in mind hence very easy to operate.
 The digital control system is simple yet highly accurate.
 The fully automatic humidity control system has an optional advance humidity pump.
 It is the most essential unit for those medium-sized farmers, having a capacity of 56 chicken eggs.
 It is also suitable for a wide variety of egg sizes with an optional tray available.

-The Brinsea Octagon 20 Advance features a robust hygienic construction made of ABS with Biomaster™ antimicrobial plastics.
+The Brinsea Ovation 56 EX features a robust hygienic construction made of ABS with Biomaster™ antimicrobial plastics.
 This makes it easy to clean.
-In addition to its temperature alarm and periodic cooling, it also features the choice of either °C or °F. Full humidity control gives you the option of adding the Advance Humidity pump.
+In addition to its temperature alarm and periodic cooling, it also features the choice of either °C or °F. The Ovation 56 EX comes with humidity control.
 A vent slider is added in the design to aid in the circulation of fresh air, while a two-water reservoir system in the base provides humidity.
 To ensure excellent temperature distribution, the base of the unit is double-skinned and filled with foam, which makes it use less power.

 Things to Consider